Network Builder Features and Options#

 method.
 For very large networks this can take a long amount of time

 and memory.
-And if you call add_edges()
+Also note that you will need to rebuild the network if you call add_edges()

 or add_nodes()